j40pl7llyccl/whisper_mic_chatbot2/README.md

-# This is a real time speech-to-text and chat_bot application
+# This is a speech-to-text and chat_bot application

 ## follow the step